amy/shetalks/README.md

 				  to be logged)

 Queries 		- many redundant/inefficient queries.
 Many terrible cases, where if one
-                  query succeeds & another fails, the first query is not rolled back
+                  query succeeds & another fails, the first query is not rolled back.
+Need to look into atomic transactions

 Testing			- need to create mocks, tests are non-existent rn